Lorenzooone/cc3dsfs/README.md

 cc3dsfs is a multi-platform capture and display program for [3dscapture's](https://3dscapture.com/) N3DSXL, 3DS and DS capture boards written in C++.
 The main goal is to offer the ability to use the Capture Card with a TV, via fullscreen mode.

-IS Nitro Emulator (newer revisions) and IS Nitro Capture support is also present.
+IS Nitro Emulator (newer revisions), IS Nitro Capture and IS TWL Capture support is also present.
 Though results may vary (and the amount of video delay may be significantly higher based on the cable used).

+Support for a really old Optimize board is also present, used with Nisetro DS capture boards.

 ## Features